BruceChanJianLe/cpp-project/README.md

 1. It is not possible to know the device's connection information before we join the network - we must find it in situ

+## Design

+1. Device detection
+    - Easiest to find all devices of a single type at once
+    - One scan per device type
+1. Device state monitoring
+    - Need to allow each device type to have different communication mechanism
+    - Want to update state only on-command to avoid network overhead

 ## Usage

 1. Clone repo shallowly.
 You won't need the other branches!